Zhoiuyy/Parking-Melbourne/README.md

 To Run the testing:
-Please enter : npm test
+For command line : $ npm test

 There are 6 tests
 For sign up